- 1 Introduction

 - Decreasing urine output (should target >0.5 ml/kg/hr)

 - Increased capillary refill time

-Patients who may be fluid overloaded, one can assess for:
+In patients who may be fluid overloaded, one should be looking for:

 - Raised JVP

 - Peripheral or sacral oedema

 Ensure that the patient has a fluid input-output chart and daily weight chart commenced; you will need to ask the nurses to begin one of these (despite commonly being poorly maintained).
 Also ensure to monitor the patient’s urea and electrolytes (U&Es) regularly, for any evidence of dehydration, renal hypoperfusion, or electrolyte abnormalities.